-	For starters, you could spend an entire day at the resort’s swimming area.
-Ol’ Man Island is a three-acre island designed to resemble an old sawmill.
+For starters, the resort’s feature pool, Ol’ Man Island, is a three-acre island designed to resemble an old sawmill.

-This pool area is home to a 95′ long water slide and several other fun water elements.
+This pool area has a 95′ long water slide and several other fun water elements.

 Additionally, there’s a playground available on Ol’ Man Island.

-In addition, a campfire and Movies Under the Stars are held nightly at the pool area.
+A campfire and Movies Under the Stars are held at the pool area.
 There will be a recreation schedule available at the resort during your stay.
-It will list the movies that are playing each night of the week.
+It will list the movies and the nights they are offered.

-Or you might elect to rent a guided fishing tour along the Sassagoula River at Port Orleans Riverside.
-These tours can accommodate up to five guests and usually last two to four hours.
+Or you might rent a guided fishing tour along the Sassagoula River at Port Orleans Riverside.
+These tours accommodate up to five guests and usually last two to four hours.

 More information about reserving this type of excursion is available here on Disney’s site.
 All fishing at Walt Disney World is catch-and-release only.